Creating a Culture of Citizenship Community Involvement

 In addition, Abbott employees around the world generously contribute their time, expertise, money and enthusiasm to numerous community-based initiatives.
 Employees in Canada, Ireland, Puerto Rico, the United Kingdom and the United States currently have access to an online system enabling them to select volunteer activities that match their needs and interests, and to track their hours for local reporting purposes.

-Abbott employees also continued to expand their financial giving to nonprofit and community groups in 2011, with more than 87 percent of U.S. employees contributing a record $13.9 million.
+Abbott employees also continued to expand their financial giving to nonprofit and community groups in 2012, with more than 88 percent of U.S. employees contributing through the company’s annual employee giving campaign and the matching grant program.
+Contributions from the Abbott Fund and employees reached a new company record of $14.7 million.
 Abbott’s employee participation is more than twice the rate typically seen in employee giving campaigns, according to JK Group, which administers corporate philanthropy programs at Abbott and elsewhere.

 To ensure that our philanthropic activities are strategic and impactful, Abbott begins by exploring the needs of those we seek to assist, listening and asking questions until we understand their challenges and can propose workable solutions.
 We identify partner organizations whose skills and contributions complement Abbott strengths and expertise, and then we carefully measure the impact of our programs and share what we learn with others.

 - Science Education: Abbott works to inspire and engage students, their families and teachers in scientific exploration to help prepare the next generation of innovators.
 We sponsor and participate in programs that encourage young people to become proficient in science and pursue careers in science and engineering.
 For example, our Family Science program engages elementary school students and their families in stimulating evenings of experimentation and discussion, led by some of Abbott’s top scientists.
-During the past six years, we have held more than 100 Family Science nights in Brazil, China, Germany, Ireland, Puerto Rico, Singapore, South Korea, the United Kingdom and the United States.
+During the past seven years, we have held more than 150 Family Science programs in China, Germany, Ireland, Puerto Rico, Singapore, South Korea, the United Kingdom and the United States.

 Anticipating and Responding to Natural Disasters

 When natural disasters and other emergencies strike, Abbott and the Abbott Fund respond quickly with grants and product donations to trusted humanitarian relief partners – not only to meet people’s immediate needs, but also to assist with longer-term reconstruction and rehabilitation efforts.
 We also work to anticipate disasters.
-For the past six years, for instance, Abbott has worked with Direct Relief International and Feeding America to pre-position medical and nutritional products in targeted high-risk locations in advance of hurricane season.
-By pre-positioning products that will be urgently needed in food banks and clinics along the coasts of the Caribbean, the Gulf of Mexico and Central America, we ensure that the right products are in the right places before a disaster occurs.
+For the past seven years, for instance, Abbott has worked with Direct Relief and Feeding America to pre-position medical and nutritional products in targeted high-risk locations in advance of hurricane season.
+By pre-positioning products that will be urgently needed in food banks and clinics along the East and Gulf Coasts, the Caribbean and Central America, we ensure that the right products are in the right places before a disaster occurs.

-Prior to the 2011 hurricane season, Abbott, the Abbott Fund and our partners had pre-positioned more than $1.2 million worth of donated products, which could then be delivered within two or three days of a disaster, compared with the seven to ten days that are typical of most relief programs.
+Prior to the 2013 hurricane season, Abbott, the Abbott Fund and our partners had pre-positioned nearly $875 million worth of donated products, which could then be delivered within two or three days of a disaster, compared with the seven to ten days that are typical of most relief programs.
 Each clinic and food bank participating in our program receives disaster relief modules or packs containing the most essential supplies.
-These packs can treat more than 34,000 people, helping to mitigate mass referrals to local hospitals.
+These packs can treat more than 100,000 people, helping to mitigate mass referrals to local hospitals.

 Employee Giving and Involvement

 Giving back is an integral part of Abbott’s culture, and our employees’ generosity mirrors that of our company.
-Abbott employees contributed a record $13.9 million in 2011 through the Abbott Employee Giving Campaign and Matching Grant program, compared with $13.3 million the previous year.
-More than 87 percent of U.S. employees participated in the campaign – compared with 83 percent in 2010 – and their contributions were distributed to more than 5,700 community organizations.
+The Abbott Fund and Abbott employees contributed a record $14.7 million in 2012 through the Abbott Employee Giving Campaign and Matching Grant program, compared with $13.9 million the previous year.
+More than 88 percent of U.S. employees participated in the campaign – compared with 87 percent in 2011 – and their contributions were distributed to more than 5,700 community organizations.
 Abbott employee giving includes pledges raised through the company’s annual employee giving campaign, donations by employees throughout the year, and matching gifts from the Abbott Fund.